According to Maharishi Ayurveda, fasting is not recommended because it irritates Vata, Pitta and Kapha doshas.

 Try a juiced blend of fresh carrot, cilantro and zucchini, or fresh sweet grape, apple, or pear juice.
 Pick ripe sweet fruit.
 Orange juice is not recommended on an empty stomach because it is too acidic.

 Whichever fruit or vegetables you choose, fresh juice is always the best because it has prana, or life-giving energies.
 Also, the juice should ideally be at room temperature or slightly cool, never ice-cold.

+There are many delicious options for what to eat for breakfast according to Ayurveda.
 Ayurveda says that fruit in the morning is like gold.
 This is the best time of day to get the maximum nourishment from fruit.
 Cooked apples, eaten first thing in the morning, help to create ojas—the final and most refined by-product of digestion.
 Ojas contributes to enhanced vitality, strength, immunity, and overall well-being.

 Other suggestions for breakfast include dried figs and raisins, soaked the night before or simmered with a little water for 30 minutes.
 Or try one of the following healthy combinations: dates with a small dab of ghee replacing the pit; chapati flat bread with raw honey and warm milk; or oatmeal with raisins.
-Replace coffee with Raja's Cup for a great-tasting antioxidant.
+Replace coffee with Raja's Cup for a caffeine-free, antioxidant-rich beverage.

 © 1999, 2021 Maharishi AyurVeda Products International, Inc. (MAPI).
 All Rights Reserved.
 MAPI does not provide medical advice, diagnosis or treatment.
 These statements have not been evaluated by the Food and Drug Administration.
 Products are not intended to diagnose, treat, cure or prevent any disease.
 See additional information.